meatball133/crystal/concepts-wip/bools/about.md

 # => true
 ```

-## Using brackets(`()`)
+## Using parentheses(`()`)

-When working with booleans you can use brackets to decided which bools to evaluate first.
+When working with booleans you can use parentheses to decided which Bools to evaluate first.
-Dependent on how the brackets are used so can the result end up to be different.
+The result can differ depending on how the parentheses are used.

-In crystal so is what is in brackets evaluated first.
+In crystal, what is in parentheses is evaluated first.
-After brackets has been evaluated so are booleans evaluated from left to right.
+After parentheses has been evaluated so are booleans evaluated from left to right.
-In the example below so will first _and_ operation be evaluated which will evaluate to: `false && false || true`.
+In the example below the _and_ operation be evaluated first, which will evaluate to: `false && false || true`.
-Then the second _and_ operation which makes it look like: `false || true`, which results in `true`.
+Then the second _and_ operation will be evaluated, which makes it look like: `false || true`, which in turn results in `true`.
-In the second example it will first evaluate what is in the brackets, after the evaluation it will look like: `true && false && true`.
+In the second example, it will first evaluate what is in the parenthesis.
+After this evaluation, the expression look like: `true && false && true`.
-In a situation where there is only _and_ operation so does all bools has to be true to make the result be true, since one is false so will the result be false.
+In a situation where there is only one _and_ operation, all Bools have to be `true` to make the result be `true`.
+If one of the arguments to _and_ is `false` the result will also be `false`.

 ```crystal
 true && false && false || true